pachyderm/docs-content/latest/deploy-manage/_index.md

 ---
 # metadata #
 title: Deploy & Manage
-description:  Learn how to deploy and manage {{%productName%}} either locally, on-prem, or in the cloud.
+description:  Learn how to deploy and manage either locally, on-prem, or in the cloud.
 date:
 # taxonomy #
 tags: